William Lawson (speedway rider)

-William Lawson (born 27 February 1987) is a Scottish former speedway rider.
+William Lawson (born 27 February 1987) is a former motorcycle speedway rider from Scotland.

 Career

-Lawson's first British league team was Newcastle Diamonds, where he spent the 2003 and 2004 seasons.
+Lawson at the age of 15, began racing in the 2002 Speedway Conference League for Newcastle Gems but broke his leg, which ended his plans to sign for Edinburgh Monarchs the following season.
+However, Lawson did sign for Newcastle Diamonds, where he spent the 2003 and 2004 seasons.
 In 2005, Lawson signed for Edinburgh Monarchs for the 2005 Premier League speedway season.
 He would stay with the club for four years, while also riding for Wolverhampton Wolves in 2006 and 2007.

 After spells with Glasgow and Berwick in 2009 he rode with the Belle Vue Aces in the British Elite League during 2010.
 He announced his retirement before the 2011 season.

 In 2018, he made a surprise comeback for one of his former clubs the Edinburgh Monarchs.
-He spent for more seasons with them from 2018 until 2022.
+He spent four more seasons with them from 2018 until 2022.